 I’ll be checking soon to make sure I have everything I need for the one comfort food recipe that I absolutely can never even think about leaving off the menu for Thanksgiving.
-It’s our family’s cherished and very much sought after Southern Cornbread Dressing recipe.
+It’s our family’s cherished and very much sought-after Southern Cornbread Dressing recipe.

 This cornbread dressing is always the star of the show at our Thanksgiving dinners.
 The side dishes may change.
 The desserts may be varied.
 But there is always, always dressing on the menu.

-🤔 Stuffing or Dressing?
+Stuffing or Dressing?
 What’s the Difference?

 There are those who will debate the differences between dressing and stuffing.
 And I suppose there are merits to each, but dressing is our tradition.

-Some people say that the difference is simply that stuffing is cooked inside the turkey and dressing is cooked in a separate dish.
+Some people say that the difference is simply that stuffing is cooked inside the turkey, and dressing is cooked in a separate dish.
 I would say that there’s a great deal more difference than that.

 The type of cornbread dressing that I grew up with was as different from stuffing as night is from day.
-Stuffing has cubes of bread or cornbread with other wonderful additions.
-Vegetables, sausage, even fruit.
+Stuffing has cubes of bread or cornbread with other wonderful additions—vegetables, sausage, even fruit.

 But dressing is of a completely different texture.
-The cornbread is broken down to be more homogenous with the other ingredients which are typically not much more than onions, celery, and stock.
+The cornbread is broken down to be more homogenous with the other ingredients, which are typically not much more than onions, celery, and stock.

 It’s also given some lift during cooking with the addition of beaten eggs.
 The result is more akin to what southerners would call “souffled,” the cornbread having been lightened and puffed by the addition of the eggs.

-💗 My Mama’s Dressing
+My Mama’s Dressing

 This recipe is, with minor modifications, my mother’s recipe for cornbread dressing.
-Now my mama is the undisputed Queen of Southern Cornbread Dressing Makers.
+Now, my mama is the undisputed Queen of Southern Cornbread Dressing Makers.

-She holds the title and everyone in the family knows it.
-We’re all crazy about her dressing and she always makes far more than is needed to feed the crowd because everyone wants to take the leftovers home.
+She holds the title, and everyone in the family knows it.
+We’re all crazy about her dressing, and she always makes far more than is needed to feed the crowd because everyone wants to take the leftovers home.

 When BeeBop and I were newly married and living far away from our southern home, Mama wrote down her dressing recipe and mailed it to me to use for our very first Thanksgiving together.

-If you want to treat your family to some authentic southern cornbread dressing, just give my recipe a try.
+If you want to treat your family to some authentic Southern cornbread dressing, just give my recipe a try.

-This post contains affiliate links.
-Lana’s Cooking is reader supported and earns a tiny commission at no extra cost to you when you shop from our links.
+This post may contain affiliate links.
+Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-- Cream of Chicken Soup (You can make your own cream of chicken soup substitute if you like.
-Campbell’s brand canned soup suits me fine.)
+- Cream of Chicken Soup — You can make your own cream of chicken soup substitute if you like.
+Campbell’s brand canned soup suits me fine.

-- Broth (Homemade turkey broth, chicken broth, or chicken stock is best but purchased is okay, too.)
+- Broth — Homemade turkey broth, chicken broth, or chicken stock is best, but purchased is okay, too.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Southern Cornbread Dressing
+How to Make Southern Cornbread Dressing

 Make the Egg Bread

-- Sift together the cornmeal, baking powder, and salt.
+- Preheat the oven to 450 degrees.
+Sift together the cornmeal, baking powder, and salt.

 - Into the dry ingredients, alternately add the buttermilk and eggs.
 Add one egg at a time, followed by some of the buttermilk.
 Whisk well after each addition.